Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-validate-axiasolar.md

 If you are interested in determining how much longer you have to go, your server logs (printed to STDOUT from the `axiasolar` process) will tell you the latest block your node has processed and verified.
 You can then compare that to the current highest block via [Telemetry](https://telemetry.axiasolar.io/#list/AXIASolar%20CC1) or the [AXIASolarJS Block Explorer](https://axiasolar.js.org/apps/#/explorer).

-> **Note:** If you do not already have DOTs, this is as far as you will be able to go until the end of the soft launch period.
-You can still run a node, but you will need to have a minimal amount of DOTs to continue, as balance transfers are disabled during the soft launch.
-Please keep in mind that even for those with DOTs, they will only be indicating their _intent_ to validate; they will also not be able to run a validator until the NPoS phase starts.
+> **Note:** If you do not already have SOLARs, this is as far as you will be able to go until the end of the soft launch period.
+You can still run a node, but you will need to have a minimal amount of SOLARs to continue, as balance transfers are disabled during the soft launch.
+Please keep in mind that even for those with SOLARs, they will only be indicating their _intent_ to validate; they will also not be able to run a validator until the NPoS phase starts.

-## Bond DOTs
+## Bond SOLARs

 > **Note:** Transfers are disabled during the soft launch phase of AXIASolar.
 This means that if you are setting up a validator during this time you may not be able to make your stash and controller two separate accounts, as is recommended.
 You must make them the same account, meaning that you will bond the account to itself.
 However it is highly recommended that you change your controller as soon as possible.

 It is highly recommended that you make your controller and stash accounts be two separate accounts.
 For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.

-Make sure not to bond all your DOT balance since you will be unable to pay transaction fees from your bonded balance.
+Make sure not to bond all your SOLAR balance since you will be unable to pay transaction fees from your bonded balance.

 It is now time to set up our validator.
 We will do the following:

-- Bond the DOTs of the Stash account.
-These DOTs will be put at stake for the security of the network and can be slashed.
+- Bond the SOLARs of the Stash account.
+These SOLARs will be put at stake for the security of the network and can be slashed.
 - Select the Controller.
 This is the account that will decide when to start or stop validating.

 First, go to the [Staking](https://axiasolar.js.org/apps/#/staking/actions) section.
 Click on "Account Actions", and then the "New stake" button.

 ![dashboard bonding](assets/guides/how-to-validate/axiasolar-dashboard-bonding.jpg)

 - **Stash account** - Select your Stash account.
-In this example, we will bond 100 milliDOTs - make sure that your Stash account contains _at least_ this much.
+In this example, we will bond 100 milliSOLARs - make sure that your Stash account contains _at least_ this much.
 You can, of course, stake more than this.
 - **Controller account** - Select the Controller account created earlier.
-This account will also need a small amount of DOTs in order to start and stop validating.
+This account will also need a small amount of SOLARs in order to start and stop validating.
 - **Value bonded** - How much DOts from the Stash account you want to bond/stake.
-Note that you do not need to bond all of the DOTs in that account.
-Also note that you can always bond _more_ DOTs later.
+Note that you do not need to bond all of the SOLARs in that account.
+Also note that you can always bond _more_ SOLARs later.
 However, _withdrawing_ any bonded amount requires the duration of the unbonding period.
 On AXIALunar, the unbonding period is 7 days.
 On AXIASolar, the planned unbonding period is 28 days.
 - **Payment destination** - The account where the rewards from validating are sent.
-More info [here](https://wiki.axiasolar.network/en/latest/axiasolar/learn/staking/#reward-distribution).
+More info [here](https://solar.wiki.axiacoin.network/en/latest/axiasolar/learn/staking/#reward-distribution).

 Once everything is filled in properly, click `Bond` and sign the transaction with your Stash account.